 Reserves have been established to fund the substantial contractual capital payments owing to NSW Government for the new ACO premises at the Walsh Bay Arts Precinct Project at Pier 2/3.
-Payments will commence when the ACO officially take possession of these premises in 2022.
+Payments commenced when the ACO officially took possession of these premises in 2022.

-In addition, the ACO commenced in 2021 and will continue in 2022 to incur substantial additional transitional costs related to finalising the establishment of Pier 2/3, which includes furniture, fittings, equipment and other relocation and transition costs for example.
+In addition, the ACO continued in 2022 to incur substantial additional transitional establishment costs related to finalising the establishment of Pier 2/3, which includes furniture, fittings, equipment and other relocation and transition costs for example.

-Overall the ACO estimates at the end 31 December 2021, that the remaining one-off capital payments and transitional costs to be incurred in futures years is likely to be circa \$21 million.
+Overall, the ACO estimates at the end 31 December 2022, that the remaining one-off capital payments and transitional establishment costs to be incurred in futures years is likely to be circa \$16 million.